Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 \subsection{Operator spectrum from index}

-In this section, we demonstrate how our formulas for the Macdonald index can be used to deduce information about operators which remain BPS at strong coupling in the 1/8 BPS Macdonald sector of the $\mathcal{N}=4$ $SU(2)$ theory.
+In this section, we demonstrate how our formulas for the Macdonald index can be used to deduce information about operators which remain BPS at non--zero Yang--Mills coupling in the 1/8 BPS Macdonald sector of the $\mathcal{N}=4$ $SU(2)$ theory.

-To this end, we first recall the interpretation of the Hall-Littlewood (HL) limit $q\to 0$ of the index.
-This limit is conveniently taken in \eqref{eq:ressum-mcd-index-su2-n=4-3} to find

-This formula can be viewed as a resummation of the TQFT formula of \cite{Gadde:2011uv}, and appeared more recently in \cite{Felder_2018} (see also Appendix B of \cite{Bonetti:2018fqz}), which also contains the generalization to $SU(N)$ gauge group.
+To this end, we first recall the interpretation of the Hall-Littlewood (HL) limit $q\to 0$ of the Macdonald index.
+This limit receives non-vanishing contributions from 1/4 BPS operators, as discussed in Section \ref{ssec:defns}, which for Lagrangian theories can be expressed in terms of the letters $\bar{q}_i$ and $\lambda_{1+}$ in Table \ref{tab:n=2-multiplets}.
+The limit of the index is conveniently taken in \eqref{eq:ressum-mcd-index-su2-n=4-3} and we find\footnote{This formula can be viewed as a resummation of the TQFT formula of \cite{Gadde:2011uv}, and appeared more recently in \cite{Felder_2018} (see also Appendix B of \cite{Bonetti:2018fqz}), which also contains the generalization to $SU(N)$ gauge group.}

-This expression has a simple interpretation in terms of the HL chiral ring \cite{Gadde:2011uv,Beem:2013sza,Beem:2017ooy}.
-The HL chiral ring is generated by three bosonic and two fermionic operators, which can be expressed in terms of the Lagrangian fields in Table \ref{tab:n=2-multiplets} as
+This expression has a simple interpretation in terms of the HL chiral ring \cite{Gadde:2011uv}.
+The HL chiral ring is generated by three bosonic and two fermionic operators, which can be expressed in terms of the above letters as \cite{Beem:2013sza,Beem:2017ooy}

 Here, $\mu_{A=\pm,0}$ transforms as a triplet and $\omega_i$ as a doublet of the $SU(2)$ ``flavor'' symmetry, \textit{i.e.}, the commutant of the $\mathcal{N}=2$ in the $\mathcal{N}=4$ R-symmetry.
-The operator $\mu_A$ corresponds to the chiral primary of the 1/16 BPS multiplet of the $\mathcal{N}=4$ theory, also known as the $S_2$ multiplet \cite{Kinney:2005ej}.
+The operator $\mu_A$ corresponds to the chiral primary of a 1/16 BPS multiplet of the $\mathcal{N}=4$ theory, also known as the $S_2$ multiplet \cite{Kinney:2005ej}.
 The HL chiral ring operators can be viewed as sitting in a 1/4 BPS truncation of this multiplet.
-The $S_2$ multiplet is well-known to remain BPS at one-loop and is expected to remain so at strong coupling.
-In particular, at large $N$, it can be matched with a Kaluza-Klein multiplet of supergravity on $AdS_5\times S^5$ \cite{Witten:1998qj,Kinney:2005ej,Grant:2008sk,Chang:2013fba} (see also a recent review in \cite{Choi:2023znd}).
-As observed in these references, commutators of the letters from which the operators are constructed are set to zero in the chiral ring, so that the letter can be simultaneously diagonalized.
-Using this, one may verify that the generators satisfy four basic relations.
-We list both generators and relations, and their corresponding indices, in the table below.
+At large $N$ (and large 't Hooft coupling), the $S_2$ multiplet can be matched with a Kaluza-Klein multiplet of supergravity on $AdS_5\times S^5$, and is therefore sometimes referred to as a (super--)graviton multiplet \cite{Witten:1998qj,Kinney:2005ej}.
+We will refer to operators in this multiplet as graviton operators or, as has become common recently, as monotone operators \cite{Chang:2024zqi}.
+It is expected that this multiplet is absolutely protected, \textit{i.e.}, remains BPS, for arbitrary Yang--Mills coupling even at finite $N$, although as far as we are aware this has only been proven at tree--level \cite{Grant:2008sk,Chang:2013fba}.